 TIMESCALES

-Paintings can take between two and six weeks (depending on weather conditions, time of the year and which varnish is applied) as they need to dry properly.
-Once dry and varnished.
+Paintings can take between four and six weeks to be touch dry (depending on weather conditions, time of the year and how thickly the paint is applied).
+Once touch dry I will apply an exhibition varnish.
 The painting will be supplied unframed, so you can choose your preferred frame with a view to the location of the painting.
 A timescale will be discussed and agreed at the outset.

 GETTING YOUR FINISHED PAINTING TO YOU